-- Are there transactions of type 1 (incoming funds)?
+- Are there transactions of type 1 (incoming funds) or 11 (incoming commitment)?
 If they are not in your IATI file, the activity of the organisation doesn’t link back to the MFA activity.

-- Do the incoming funds have the correct provider-activity-ID?
+- Do the incoming funds and incoming commitments have the correct provider-activity-ID?
 It’s possible the provider-activity-id is missing or incorrect.
 More information on how to fix that is in this Technical Tip.

-- If you gave the result and indicator the right type and aggregation status, did you fill baseline, actual, or target with something else than numbers?
+- Did you fill in baseline, actual, and target?
+Or did you fill it with something else than numbers?
 Putting ‘n/a’ in a baseline or target, for example, will trip METIS because it expects numbers.
 If your baseline is zero, type ‘0’ and not ‘n/a’ or similar.
 See also our Technical Tip on baselines.